EdenWise/hjcrc/hjcrc.md

 + The "unforgivable" societal sin that gets people "saved" has the sad effect of changing the doers focus, the focus from compunction for the people that have been sinned of to "anger" toward the predecessors (the Jews).
 The anger/energy put is really needed by the people left behind.
 + The right being given an era of rest are Pavlonianly rewarded.
 Since they lack knowing that it is given, they accept the things that they have done during a flood (the Jobism/sins) as having earned it.
 * "They made me do it [the left]"---false; began with Job, the right's silent complicity.
 * Section: Beauty Myth.
 Right built upon beauty methodology: vain, superficial, guilt avoiding.
+"Beautiful (Gen 6:2)".
+Beautiful also means available.
 * Section: Misnomers/Relabeling (6,3)--- errors by both heavens.
 Attributing heavens actions as Eden's: huge sin.
 * The two shapes put together form the Star of David... a physical representation about how these societies formed.
 * The battle of the right has become absolutely vicious and scares the people forsaken.